tmplx

 1. Only one identifier per declaration.

-2. The type must be explicitly declared and JSON-compatible.
+2. The type must be JSON-compatible.

 Some invalid state declarations: